Visa Information

 How to File the 90 Days Report

-This is a separate, mandatory process required of all persons who are not Thai nationals.
-The primary purpose is to register, and confirm, your current address in Thailand.
+This is a mandatory process required from all foreigners who are not Thai.
+The primary purpose is to register and to confirm your current address in Thailand.

 You may file the 90-Day Report in three ways: